apache/trafficcontrol/docs/source/development/traffic_portal.rst

 #.
 Run ``npm install`` to install application dependencies into ``traffic_portal/node_modules``.
 Only needs to be done the first time unless ``traffic_portal/package.json`` changes.
 #.
 Run ``bower install`` to install client-side dependencies into ``traffic_portal/app/bower_components``.
 Only needs to be done the first time unless ``traffic_portal/bower.json`` changes.
 #.
 Run ``grunt`` to package the application into ``traffic_portal/app/dist``, start a local HTTPS server (Express), and start a file watcher.
 #.
 Valid SSL certificates and keys are needed for Traffic Portal to run.
-Generate these (e.g. using `this SuperUser answer <https://superuser.com/questions/226192/avoid-password-prompt-for-keys-and-prompts-for-dn-information#answer-226229>`_) and edit the ``traffic_portal/conf/config.json`` file to reflect their names and locations
+Generate these (e.g. using `this SuperUser answer <https://superuser.com/questions/226192/avoid-password-prompt-for-keys-and-prompts-for-dn-information#answer-226229>`_) and edit the ``traffic_portal/conf/config.js`` file to reflect their names and locations
 #.
-Navigate to https://localhost:8443 (default listening address/port)
+Navigate to http(s)://localhost:[port|sslPort defined in ``traffic_portal/conf/config.js``]